Ramsgate: Man charged over family hit-and-run deaths

 - Published

-A suspected drunk-driver has been charged after a father and daughter were killed in a Ramsgate hit-and-run.
+A suspected drug-driver has been charged after a father and daughter were killed in a Ramsgate hit-and-run.

-A black Alfa Romeo hit a family of five pedestrians on Wednesday in Leopold Street, killing a man in his 80s and a woman in her 30s.
-A girl of primary school age suffered serious injuries.
+A black Alfa Romeo hit a family of five pedestrians on Wednesday in Leopold Street, killing Yoram Hirshfeld, 78, and Noga Sella, 40.
+Her daughter, six, also suffered serious injuries.

 Nitesh Bissendary, 30, has been charged with two counts of causing death by dangerous driving.